krisztianb/typedoc-plugin-replace-text/README.md

 -   Creating links from ticket IDs (eg: replace "GH-12345" with a link to https://github.com/your-name/the-repo/issues/12345)
 -   Creating links from author names (eg: link "Your Name" to your GitHub or corporate profile page)
--   Replacing internal URLs with external ones
+-   Replacing internal URLs (domains) with external ones
 -   Replacing custom placeholders with anything you like (eg: images)
--   Remove or replace text in your README.md file that is included by TypeDoc
--   Remove URLs or other text
+-   Removing URLs or other text from your documentation
 -   etc.

 ## Installation